Samxd77/RTL-Design-and-Synthesis/README.md

 RTL basics and synthesis introduction

 ### Day 2
-Timing libraries and flip-flop implementation
+Library Analysis, Synthesis Styles and Sequential Design

 ### Day 3
 Optimization of combinational and sequential logic